 - No longer just B2B, now suppliers must think of bigger picture – B2B2C.

 - Need to get right product through the right channel to the right consumer at the right price and in the right timeframe.

 - EDI seamlessly integrates all communications within the supply chain, delivering greater accuracy and reduced costs.

-To fulfill goods and services for the ever increasing world of omni-channel retail, suppliers have to create excellence in their omni-channel logistics operations.
-Omni-channel retailing is best described by Wikipedia as the evolution of multi-channel retailing, but is concentrated more on a seamless approach to the consumer experience through all available shopping channels, i.e. mobile internet devices, computers, bricks-and-mortar, television, radio, direct mail, catalog and so on.
-Retailers are meeting the new customer demands by deploying specialized supply chain strategies and software solutions.
+To fulfill goods and services for the ever-increasing world of omni-channel retail, suppliers have to create excellence in their omni-channel logistics operations.
+Omni-channel retailing is best described by Wikipedia as the evolution of multi-channel retailing but is concentrated more on a seamless approach to the consumer experience through all available shopping channels, i.e. mobile internet devices, computers, bricks-and-mortar, television, radio, direct mail, catalog and so on.
+Retailers are meeting new customer demands by deploying specialized supply chain strategies and software solutions.